thurloat/thurloat.github.com/posts/2012-01-17-backbone-sync-models-and-views.rst

         @

-Now, you pass a User object into the view when you create it, and now the goal is to have the model update each time the form is changed as well as propogate model changes back into the form when they happen.
+Now, you pass a User object into the view when you create it, and now the goal is to have the model update each time the form is changed as well as propagate model changes back into the form when they happen.
 This is where things start to get a little ugly and WET (**!DRY**).